 (a) Issuance of a renewal or new ACDP for the same activity or operation;

-(b) Written request of the permittee, if the Department determines that a permit is no longer required;
+(b) Written request of the permittee, if DEQ determines that a permit is no longer required;

 (c) Failure to submit a timely application for permit renewal.
 Termination is effective on the permit expiration date; or

-(d) Failure to pay annual fees within 90 days of invoice by the Department, unless prior arrangements for payment have been approved in writing by the Department.
+(d) Failure to pay annual fees within 90 days of invoice by DEQ, unless prior arrangements for payment have been approved in writing by DEQ.

-(3) Reinstatement of Terminated Permit: A permit automatically terminated under 340-216-0082(2)(b)-(2)(d) may only be reinstated by the permittee by applying for a new permit, including the applicable new source permit application fees as set forth in this Division.
+(3) Reinstatement of Terminated Permit: A permit automatically terminated under 340-216-0082(2)(b) through (2)(d) may only be reinstated by the permittee by applying for a new permit, including the applicable new source permit application fees as set forth in this division, unless the owner or operator submits the renewal application within three months of the permit expiration date.

 (4) Revocation:

-(a) If the Department determines that a permittee is in noncompliance with the terms of the permit, submitted false information in the application or other required documentation, or is in violation of any applicable rule or statute, the Department may revoke the permit.
-Notice of the intent to revoke the permit will be provided to the permittee in accordance with OAR 340-011-0525.
-The notice will include the reasons why the permit will be revoked, and include an opportunity for hearing prior to the revocation.
-A written request for hearing must be received within 60 days from service of the notice, and must state the grounds of the request.
-The hearing will be conducted as a contested case hearing in accordance with ORS 183.413 through 183.470 and OAR 340 division 011.
-The permit will continue in effect until the 60 days expires, or until a final order is issued if an appeal is filed, whichever is later.
+(a) If DEQ determines that a permittee is in noncompliance with the terms of the permit, submitted false information in the application or other required documentation, or is in violation of any applicable rule or statute, DEQ may revoke the permit.
+DEQ will provide notice of the intent to revoke the permit to the permittee under OAR 340-011-0525.
+The notice will include the reasons why the permit will be revoked, and include an opportunity for the permittee to request a contested case hearing prior to the revocation.
+A permittee’s written request for hearing must be received by DEQ within 60 days from service of the notice on the permittee, and must state the grounds of the request.
+The hearing will be conducted as a contested case hearing under ORS 183.413 through 183.470 and OAR 340 division 011.
+The permit will continue in effect until the 60th day after service of the notice on the permittee, if the permittee does not timely request a hearing, or until a final order is issued if the permittee timely requests a hearing.

-(b) If the Department finds there is a serious danger to the public health, safety or the environment caused by a permittee's activities, the Department may immediately revoke or refuse to renew the permit without prior notice or opportunity for a hearing.
-If no advance notice is provided, notification will be provided to the permittee as soon as possible as provided in OAR 340-011-0525.
-The notification will set forth the specific reasons for the revocation or refusal to renew.
-For the permittee to contest DEQ's revocation or refusal to renew the Department must receive a written request for a hearing within 90 days of service of the notice and the request must state the grounds for the request.
-The hearing will be conducted as a contested case hearing in accordance with ORS 183.413 through 183.470 and OAR 340, division 011.
-The revocation or refusal to renew becomes final without further action by the Department if a request for a hearing is not received within the 90 days.
+(b) If DEQ finds there is a serious danger to the public health, safety or the environment caused by a permittee's activities, DEQ may immediately revoke or refuse to renew the permit without prior notice or opportunity for a hearing.
+If no advance notice is provided, notification will be provided to the permittee as soon as possible under OAR 340-011-0525.
+The notification will set forth the specific reasons for the revocation or refusal to renew and will provide an opportunity for the permittee to request a contested case hearing for review of the revocation or refusal to renew.
+A permittee’s written request for hearing must be received by DEQ within 90 days of service of the notice on the permittee and must state the grounds for the request.
+The hearing will be conducted as a contested case hearing under ORS 183.413 through 183.470 and OAR 340 division 011.
+The revocation or refusal to renew becomes final without further action by DEQ if a request for a hearing is not received within the 90 days.
+If a request for a hearing is timely received, the revocation or refusal to renew will remain in place until issuance of a final order.

+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.